jbellsey/redux-model-utils/docs/api-model.md

     //--- optional properties

-    options     // object; options for model creation }
+    options     // object; options for model creation };

-// before exporting your model, run it through this munger. see below. module.exports = reduxModelUtils.modelBuilder(model);
+// before exporting your model, run it through this transformer. see below. let model = reduxModelUtils.modelBuilder(rawModel);

+export default model;
 ```

-You must provide a `name` for your model, which must be globally unique, but
+You must provide a string `name` for your model, which must be unique across other models.
-not necessarily sluggish.
-(I.e., it can have mixed case and/or punctuation.
-It's
-used as a key in a POJO.)

 You must provide a list of [selectors](selectors.md).
 These are strings or functions that are used
 to expose specific properties in your model's store.